Jaguar-dart/jaguar/README.md

 Jaguar, a server framework built for **speed, simplicity and extensiblity**.

-Advantages of Jaguar
+## Advantages of Jaguar

 1. Keeps your route handlers concise and clean
-2. Extensible interceptor infrastructure
+2. Bare metal speed achieved through code generation
-3. Bare metal speed achieved through code generation
+3. Extensible interceptor infrastructure
-4. Generated API console client to try your server without writing single line of client
+4. Generates API console client to try your server without writing single line of client code
 5. Mock HTTP requests and use dependency injection to test your API
 6. Optional Firebase/Parse like no code or little code servers